smlhelp/book/src/concepts/functors.md

     type 'a dict
     val empty : 'a dict
     val insert : 'a dict -> key * 'a -> 'a dict
-    val find : 'a dict -> key -> 'a option end
+    val lookup : 'a dict -> key -> 'a option end
 ```